Healthcare Data Management

 Sample Architecture of a Healthcare Data Management Solution

 Healthcare data management is the systematic approach to collecting, processing, storing, and sharing clinical data according to regulatory standards (e.g., HIPAA, GDPR) and each organization’s internal needs.
-In most cases, the healthcare data management framework is designed to support reporting and analytics, but depending on architecture, it can also facilitate process automation, machine learning, and medical research.
+In most cases, the healthcare data management framework is designed to support reporting and analytics, but depending on architecture, it can also facilitate process automation, machine learning, and research.

 Below, ScienceSoft’s data engineers provide a sample architecture of a data management solution that covers software blocks and information flows of a comprehensive data management solution for a large healthcare provider that uses its data for traditional BI reporting, AI-supported diagnostics, and remote patient monitoring.